 Malta: the island paradise that's waiting to welcome you back

 We survived over a year without travel, but now it is official — British travellers can finally emerge bleary-eyed into the sunshine.
-Travel restrictions are slowly easing, and from 1 June, 2021, Malta will be ready and waiting to welcome British holidaymakers who have been fully vaccinated against Covid-19.
+Travel restrictions are slowly easing, the government is expanding its green list, and Malta is ready and waiting to welcome British holidaymakers who have been fully vaccinated against Covid-19.

 Scroll down to learn more and see a handpicked selection of market-leading Malta deals.

 You'll appreciate every grain of sand on Malta's 12 Blue Flag beaches (and you'll have the added novelty of almost guaranteed sunshine)

 Malta gets a dazzling 3000 hours of sunshine per year, and its capital, Valletta, is officially the sunniest city in Europe.
 The island is famous for its rugged coastline, but it also has plenty of broad sandy beaches perfect for basking.
 Pictured is Ramla Bay on the island of Gozo — and, yes, the sand is that golden in real life.

 You can make up for a year of lost adventures by trying something brand new every day

 Go kayaking through limestone sea caves, hike between vineyards on the island's winery trail, or test your strength on one of 1500 natural rock-climbing routes.
 If you're dying to feel the wind in your hair, plan a leisurely cycling trip along Gozo's simple SIBIT route, or go off road on a rented quadbike.